Xylazine: Veterinary use

-Side-effects
+Side effects

 Side effects in animals include transient hypertension and hypotension.
 Xylazine decreases both respiration rate and minute ventilation, although the changes to PaCO_{2} and PaO_{2} are minor and innocuous.

-Xylazine has been demonstrated as reducing the dose of epinephrine that causes arrythmia in dogs anaesthetised with isoflurane and halothane.
+Xylazine has been demonstrated to reduce the dose of epinephrine that causes arrythmia in dogs anaesthetised with isoflurane and halothane.

 Xylazine administration in sheep activates pulmonary macrophages that damage the capillary endothelium and alveolar type I cells.
 This in turns causes alveolar haemorrhage and oedema causing hypoxaemia.

 Intracarotid administration can cause seizures and excitement in horses.

 Xylazine has been shown to cause myometrial contractions in pregnant cattle.
-Further evidence of xylazine's effect on pregnant animals is lacking and although other a_{2} adrenergic receptor agonists have been shown to not cause the same myometrial contraction the administration of a_{2} adrenergic receptor agonists is not recommended and should only be used in specific circumstances for animals near-term.
+Further evidence of xylazine's effect on pregnant animals is lacking and although other a_{2} adrenergic receptor agonists have been shown to not cause the same myometrial contraction the administration of a_{2} adrenergic receptor agonists is not recommended and for animals near-term should only be used in specific circumstances.

 Xylazine affects the glucose level via the activation of alpha_{2A} andrenergic receptors on beta cells, which prevents insulin release. alpha_{2} adrenergic receptors have been reported to cause transient hyperglycaemia with xylazine being reported as a cause in cattle and equine.
 The renal threshold for glucose is not exceeded due to the hyperglycaemia with clinical doses.
 An alpha_{2} adrenergic receptor antagonist can reverse the effect.

+Emesis is the most common side effect in small animals; however, this can be a desired effect and xylazine is often used as an emetic in cats.

 Pharmacokinetics

+In animals

-In dogs, sheep, horses, and cattle, the half-life is very short: only 1.21– 5.97 minutes.
+In dogs, sheep, horses, and cattle, the half-life is very short: only 1– 6 minutes.
 Complete elimination of the drug can take up to 23 minutes in sheep and up to 49 minutes in horses.
 In young rats the half-life is one hour.
 Xylazine has a large volume of distribution of V_{d} = 1.9 –2.5 for horses, cattle, sheep, and dogs.
 Though the peak plasma concentrations are reached in 12 –14 minutes in all species, the bioavailability varies between species.
 The half-life depends on the age of the animal, as age is related to prolonged duration of anesthesia and recovery time.
 Toxicity occurs with repeated administration, given that the metabolic clearance of the drug is usually calculated as 7– 9 times the half-life, which is 4 to 5 days for the clearance of xylazine.